se-tuebingen/oopsla-2022-artifact/coq/README.md

 # System C Proofs

 This project contains the Coq proofs for System C.
-We developed the proofs with Coq version 8.10.2.
+We developed the proofs with

+    Coq version 8.10.2

 A makefile is attached, but to recreate it in case of problems, run the following command:

-    coq_makefile -f _CoqProject -o Makefile
+    coq_makefile -f _CoqProject -o Makefile.coq

 Then, to actually build the proofs: